hoppscotch/hoppscotch/packages/hoppscotch-cli/CONTRIBUTING.md

 2. In order to test locally, you can use two types of package linking:

-    1. The 'pnpx' way (preferred since it does not hamper your original installation of the CLI):
+    1. The 'pnpm exec' way (preferred since it does not hamper your original installation of the CLI):

         ```bash
         pnpm link @hoppscotch/cli

         // Then to use or test the CLI:
-        pnpx hopp
+        pnpm exec hopp

         // After testing, to remove the package linking:
         pnpm rm @hoppscotch/cli